Menstrual Cycle Periodization

 2. Ovulation

-Around ovulation time (the midway point – roughly day 14 in a 28 day cycle), our hormonal fluctuations allow for a natural strength peak.
+Around ovulation time (the midway point – roughly day 14 in a 28 day cycle), hormonal fluctuations allow for a natural strength peak.
 Estrogen and testosterone both hit a high point.

 Though this aids us in strength, injury risk also rises to between four and eight times higher than baseline.